ORP-tmp/ORP/README.md

 > NOTE: This idea is still very much just that, an idea.
 It is therefore subject to constant change.
 That being said, contributions of any sort are always welcome and considered.
-Any contributions should be made in the form of an idea via means of a GitHub Issue (create on [here](https://github.com/ORP-tmp/ORP/issues)).
+Any contributions should be made in the form of an idea via means of a GitHub Issue (create one [here](https://github.com/ORP-tmp/ORP/issues)).

 # What is ORP?
 ORP (Open Rich Presence) is a standard for implementing Rich Presence into applications.